torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 * Fixing the freelist (a third time)
 * A reverse mapping update for the freelist fix

-* Freeing any space that was unmapped and not owned by any other file
+* Freeing any space that was unmapped and analt owned by any other file
 * Fixing the freelist (a fourth time)
 * A reverse mapping update for the freelist fix